Waveform Modelling for the Laser Interferometer Space Antenna: LISA Sources

 \subsubsection{Science with IMRIs}

-\edit{As we only have evidence for IMBHs at the two ends of the mass range that defines these objects, the search for IMRIs with LISA is especially relevant with huge discovery potential.
+As we only have evidence for IMBHs at the two ends of the mass range that defines these objects, the search for IMRIs with LISA is especially relevant with huge discovery potential.
 Event rates and parameter estimates for \IMRIs can provide valuable information about the formation and growth of \IMBHs in globular clusters, as well as details of stellar dynamics in those systems.
 This information is often difficult to glean from electromagnetic observations \cite{Greene:2019vlv}.

 For heavy \IMRIs the masses and spin of the \MBH can be measured to within an relative error of a fraction of a percent \cite{Huerta:2011zi}.
 Unlike EMRIs, where the spin on the secondary can be difficult to constrain \cite{Piovano:2021iwv,Burke:2023lno}, the spin of the \IMBH can be constrained to within $\sim 10\%$ \cite{Huerta:2011zi}. \IMRIs spend a long time orbiting in the strong field and due to their high \SNR (relative to \EMRIs) this makes then uniquely precise probes of \GR and the Kerr hypothesis \cite{Miller:2004va}.
-They can also be sensitive to modifications to Einstein’s equations of \GR, such as modified gravity, extra fields, and extra dimensions \cite{Sopuerta:2009iy,Dai:2021olt}.
+They can also be sensitive to modifications to Einstein’s equations of \GR or the presence of dark matter \cite{Sopuerta:2009iy,Dai:2021olt}.

 Finally, {\it multiband} \GW astronomy observations of light \IMRIs consisting of observing the inspiral in the LISA detector and the merger in ground-based detectors \cite{LIGOScientific:2014pky,VIRGO:2014yos,Sathyaprakash:2012jk,Reitze:2019iox} offers a range of increased science potential \cite{Jani:2019ffg,Amaro-Seoane:2009vjl,Sesana:2016ljz}.
 In particular, observing the inspiral with LISA can place tight constraints on the sky location and the merger time which can allow for targeted alerts for electromagnetic counterparts to the merger.
 Conversely, knowledge of the source parameters from ground-based observations of the merger can allow researchers to perform targeted searches for \IMRIs in the archived LISA data \cite{Wong:2018uwb}.
-Multiband observations can also enhance the potential for performing tests of \GR by breaking degeneracies between some parameters in the waveform models~\cite{Datta:2020vcj}.}
+Multiband observations can also enhance the potential for performing tests of \GR by breaking degeneracies between some parameters in the waveform models~\cite{Datta:2020vcj}.